Staff and Board

 Laura launched her career as a State Organizer for NARAL and has been active in public life ever since.
 Laura has led environmental campaigns as the Organizing Manger for the Bay Chapter Sierra Club, designed statewide electoral and media strategy with MSHC Partners, and worked on many San Francisco political campaigns.
 She is currently the Executive Director of the California Music and Culture Association and is active in San Francisco politics.

 Phil is a former organizer with the California League of Conservation Voters, with grassroots campaign experience in local, state, and national candidate races and initiatives.
 In 2014, he built a coalition that successfully lobbied the Alameda Board of Education to pass Evolve’s Prop.
 13 reform resolution.
-He is also the parent of a grade-schooler in the Alameda School District.
+In 2019 he helped build a coalition that successfully lobbied the Alameda Board of Education to restore funding to district music programs.
+He is also the parent of a middle schooler in the Alameda School District.